 Women and girls often have trouble speaking up in the moment, expressing themselves in front of groups, and simply “putting themselves out there.”
-Evidence shows that women are less self-assured than men—and that to succeed, confidence matters as much as competence.*The Atlantic, 2015 Speak Up! is a new program designed to help women and teenage girls cultivate confidence to address the “confidence gap.”
+Evidence shows that women are less self-assured than men—and that to succeed, confidence matters as much as competence.*The Atlantic, 2015 Speak Up! helps women and teenage girls cultivate confidence to address the “confidence gap.”
 What could you achieve at work, at school, or in your personal life if you had more courage to speak up?
-Using exercises and tools from improvisational theater and leadership training, this one-day program guarantees to help you: “I … Read More
+Using exercises and tools from improvisational theater and leadership training, this program guarantees to help you: “I remember early in my career that sometimes I … Read More

 Lisa Farnan is one of those people with a smile that makes everyone feel awesome.
 Her supportive and fun loving ways made her a hit with her fellow classmates and we love her at FCI because she is always willing to say “YES!” to new opportunities.
 Also– she is pretty rockin’ at the air guitar.
 That is why Lisa is in our Student Spotlight this month!
 Meet Lisa Lisa’s journey to improv in her own words Is there anything better than bringing a smile to another person’s face?
 (Okay, maybe making someone laugh so hard they shoot whatever they are drinking … Read More

 Leadership takes courage, grit, and a sense of humor in tough times.
 As a performer of improvisational comedy, I regularly practice building all three of these things both on stage and in the rehearsal room.
 The basic lessons i have learned in improv have helped me be a better leader.
 This got me thinking about how the lessons i teach to my improv students can help people become stronger leaders themselves.
 Here are the top 5 leadership principles that I believe improv is great at developing!
 Read More…